Inside the Rehearsal Room with Klaus Mäkelä and the Royal Concertgebouw Orchestra

 Non-verbal instructions

 In the same vein, Mäkelä’s use of non-verbal instruction is most effective.
-Whilst many conductors might talk about how they would like a passage to be phrased, Mäkelä instead takes great care to articulate his thoughts using gestures, especially with his left-hand where his astounding ability to tease out the line by twisting and turning and opening his hand to indicate expression, creates a quite wonderful effect.
-This highly effective method gives total respect to the musician, in this case Katy Woolley the principal horn, who duly creates that wow moment.
+Whilst many conductors might talk about how they would like a passage to be phrased, Mäkelä instead takes great care to articulate his thoughts using gestures, especially with his left-hand.
+His astounding ability to tease out the line by twisting and turning and opening his hand to indicate expression, creates a quite wonderful effect.
+This highly effective method gives total respect to the musician.
+In this case Katy Woolley the principal horn, duly creates that wow moment.
 These gestures, now permanently etched on my memory, were quite unlike anything I have ever witnessed.
 No words were spoken.
 No words were even necessary.
 Mäkelä is truly a genius!

 Careful listening